3lswear/libft_/README.md

-# libft
+# C Library
 My reimplementation of several libc functions plus some more.
-No bonuses(bloat).
+No bonuses (bloat).
 ___

 The first project at 42cursus.